Koukyosyumei/Gymbo/README.md

 ### `pymlgymbo`: Debugging Machine Learning Models

-One practical usage of Gymbo is debugging ML models like neural networks to detect unexpected behaviors.

 We offer some helper functions within `pymlgymbo` library to convert the ML models of famous Python library like sklearn and PyTorch to the program that gymbo can process.